Gudrun's Four Husbands

 Four dreams, summer 988 (possibly 987) by Gudrun Osvifursdottir of Laxdael, Iceland

-with one dream, spring 1026, by Thorkell Eyjolfson of Broadfirth
+with one dream, early spring 1026, by Thorkell Eyjolfson of Broadfirth

 This is only an extract.
 For the full story (and it's quite a read!) see The Laxdale Saga at the Icelandic Saga Database.
 Based on the English translation by Muriel A. C. Press (1880) from the original 'Laxdæla saga'.
 I have simplified the worst of Press's mock-medievalisms; transitions and headings are mine. --C.W.Gest Oddleifson lived west at Bardastrand, at Hagi.
 He was a great chieftain and a sage; was foreseeing in many things and in good friendship with all the great men, and many came to him for counsel.
 He rode every summer to the Thing [law-meet], and always would put up at Hol.

 One time it so happened once more that Gest rode to the Thing and was a guest at Hol.
 He got ready to leave early in the morning, for the journey was a long one and he meant to reach Thickshaw that evening, where lived his sister Thorunn and her husband Armod.
 Gest rode all that day from Saurby and came to the Sælingsdale spring, and tarried there for a while.